koconnor4/mock/README.md

 # mock
 Aimed at providing mock SN host galaxies from a catalog of objects.
+Very toy model at the moment, given a delay time distribution for a given type of SN and star formation history for an object in catalog the expected SN rate is convolution of these.
+The probabilities are assigned using these rates.
+Currently just uses an inverse time dtd and exponentially decaying sfh.
+The mass and age of the galaxy are the influencing factors.
+The goal is to eventually use actual host data to constrain dtd (refer to my WFIRST evernote post in SCSN group for details on this).